HIV is transmitted through the following body fluids:

 Oral-anal sex is often referred to as analingus or rimming.
 Analingus is not considered to be an independent risk factor for HIV.
 However, it is a route of transmission for hepatitis A and B, as well as parasitic infections like giardiasis and amebiasis and STDs like herpes or HPV.

 Digital-Anal or Digital-Vaginal Sex

-Digital-anal or digital-vaginal sex is the clinical term for "fingering" either the anus or the female genitals (including the vagina).
-While it is theoretically possible that someone who has an open cut or fresh abrasion on his or her finger or hand can be infected with HIV if coming into contact with blood in the anus or vagina or vaginal secretions, there has never been a documented case of HIV transmission via fingering.
+Digital-anal or digital-vaginal/frontal sex is the clinical term for using a finger(s) or fist for insertive sex.
+While it is theoretically possible that someone with an open cut or fresh abrasion on his or her finger or hand could contract HIV if it comes into contact with blood or secretions in the anus or vagina, there has never been a documented case of HIV transmission through fingering.

 However, HIV transmission through sharing sex toys is possible and one documented case from the late 1980s occurred between two mixed-status, cisgender women.
 When sharing sex toys, use separate toys or wash thoroughly before using on a second person.